MESH-Research/invenio-record-importer-kcworks/README.md

 ### Source file locations

 The `load` command must be run from the base knowledge_commons_repository directory.
-It will look for the exported records in the directory specified by the MIGRATION_SERVER_DATA_DIR environment variable.
-It will look for the files to be uploaded in the directory specified by the MIGRATION_SERVER_FILES_LOCATION environment variable.
+It will look for the exported records in the directory specified by the RECORD_IMPORTER_DATA_DIR environment variable.
+It will look for the files to be uploaded in the directory specified by the RECORD_IMPORTER_FILES_LOCATION environment variable.

 ### Overriding metadata during loading